learningequality/studio/docs/local_dev_docker.md

-# Local development instructions: With Docker
+# Local development instructions: With Docker (recommended)

 The following guide utilizes docker and docker-compose to run select services required for Studio to function.
-If you would rather install these services on your host, please follow the [host-setup guide](./local_dev_host.md).
+It's our recommended setup.
+However, if you would rather install these services on your host, please follow the [host-setup guide](./local_dev_host.md).

 ## Prerequisites
 Please install these prerequisites, or alternatives for setting up your local development environment: